-- Download the Celebrate Arbor Day Guidebook for activity two (see resources below).
+- Something to do #2: Download the Celebrate Arbor Day Guidebook (see resources below).

-- Activity three: Read the story of “The Honorable Crimson Tree.”
+- Something to do #3: Read the story of “The Honorable Crimson Tree.”

-- For activity five, Take a Tree Walk.
+- Something to do #5: Take a Tree Walk.
 See resources below for more information on this handy book.